The World’s Fastest Athlete—and Sponsored Too

 We’ve flipped the sails and have turned now to head up the channel.
 A few moments later Jack’s trimming the jib, a beer in one hand and standing center of pit.
 Wind is steady enough to require two wraps on the barrel and we’re tending to 10-degree heel.
 Maybe magic is happening, but I don’t perceive headsail trim occurring as we move through puffs, and surely there’s no visibility for reading the tell tails from where he stands.
 Anyone who sails this part of the San Francisco Bay knows you cannot sit idle on this run; takes constant trim to power the boat, keep it at proper angle, work through changes in velocity and prevent round up.
 I think skipper finally realized we were void one aware trimmer, so he initiated grinding in the headsail while still driving the boat; he shared his trimming actions outloud.
 Jack eventually sat down, next to me again.

 Within seconds he's back to the overt look up, look at me, look up, stare at me.
 By now I’m fully engaged in constant sail trim.
 He says something like, “I’m just trying to know what you are looking at…what are you doing?”
 All I can muster is, “I’m working the puffs.”

 Race done, back to the dock.
-I look round and there’s two of us up top cleaning and coiling.
-Eventually a few more pop up on their own volition.
-Points off again, Jack—fully engaged with Red Stripes and adding to the chatter below: “I’m the fastest windsurfer.
+I look round and there’s two of us cleaning and coiling.
+Eventually a few more pop up.
+Points off again.
+Jack—fully engaged with a Red Stripe—is adding to the chatter below: “I’m the fastest windsurfer.
 I am still sponsored by company X.”